-Complex migraine is a rare type of migraine that can cause temporary paralysis on one side of the body.
-It often occurs with other migraine symptoms, such as a severe headache, nausea, and sensitivity to light and sound.
+Complex migraine, or migraine with aura, can cause temporary paralysis on one side of the body.
+It often occurs with other symptoms, such as a severe headache, nausea, and sensitivity to light and sound.

 “Complex migraine” is not a term that doctors use.
 Instead, they use the term “migraine with aura.”
 This type of migraine attack causes temporary paralysis or weakness on one side of the body, similar to symptoms of a stroke.